bioked/robotics-adaptive-survey/README.md

 # HRI adaptive survey

 This flask-based survey tool is designed to collect data from participants in human-robot interaction (HRI) studies.
 It assigns participants to different segments based on their experience and comfort levels operating a robot.

-Built with Python, Flask, and SQLAlchemy, the tool stores responses in a relational database and includes researcher-facing routes and API endpoints (WIP).
+Built with Python, Flask, and SQLAlchemy, the tool stores responses in a relational database with SQLite locally and postgres in prod.
+It also includes researcher-facing routes and API endpoints (WIP).

 ## Run